September 2, 2020

 Technology has its place.
 It has made connecting with loved-ones during a pandemic possible.
 But like most things, you can have too much.

-If you want more support and direct advice in reducing your dependency on technology and screens, or if you’re ready to tackle another area of your productivity, schedule a 1 -on- 1 video call with a live TaskHuman provider today.
+If you want more support and direct advice in reducing your dependency on technology and screens, or if you’re ready to tackle another area of your productivity, schedule a 1:1 video call with a LIVE TaskHuman specialist today.